 Use of College Vehicles

-Members of the College community who want to be eligible to operate a College vehicle must fill out an online application form, attend a defensive driver class, and have a clean driving record.
-Annual credential forms must be filled out via an online form through Five College risk management .
-This form is for insurance purposes only and has to be completed by everyone who will drive a College-owned vehicle or drive a personal vehicle on College business.
+Members of the College community who want to be eligible to operate a College vehicle must attend a defensive driver class, and have a clean driving record.
+Credential forms must be filled out via Five College risk management for insurance purposes by everyone who will drive a College-owned or personal vehicle on College business.

-All drivers of College-owned vehicles, or vehicles driven on College business, are expected to follow the rules in the fleet vehicle handbook and to abide by all campus regulations and all local, state, and federal laws.
+All drivers of pool vans or personal vehicles driven on College business, are expected to follow the rules in the pool vehicle handbook and abide by all campus regulations and all local, state, and federal laws.

 Travel Accident Insurance